vestrel00/contacts-android/howto/howto-learn-more-about-local-contacts.md

 > For more info, read [How do I sync contact data across devices?](/contacts-android/howto/howto-sync-contact-data.html)

+## Associating a local RawContact to an Account

+Local RawContacts can be associated with an Account to enable syncing.

+For more info, read [How do I associate a local RawContacts to an Account?](/contacts-android/howto/howto-associate-device-local-raw-contacts-to-an-account.html)

 ## Adding an Account to the device

 Depending on the API level, the Contacts Provider behaves differently when the user adds an account